What Are Fully Distributed Teams? How Do They Work?

 Aiding Diversity and Inclusion

 Just because a company is distributed doesn’t mean it’s magically conferred excellence in diversity, equity and inclusion.
 A company can have no office and still lack diversity.
-But as O’Duinn points out, distributed teams do tend to be more diverse, and more diverse teams tend to avoid hivemind better than homogeneous ones.
+But as O’Duinn points out in his book, distributed teams do tend to be more diverse, and more diverse teams tend to avoid hivemind better than homogeneous ones.

 That diversity manifests in terms of geography, race and ethnicity, but also gender.
-Women make up nearly 30 percent of GitLab’s workforce, 6 percentage points higher than average for the tech industry, and the company is making conscious efforts to grow the number still.
+As of 2021, women make up more than 32 percent of GitLab’s workforce, 8 percentage points higher than average for the tech industry, and the company is making conscious efforts to grow the number still.
 (GitLab, which has won diversity accolades, is notably — and laudably — transparent about its identity composition.)

 Some workers with disabilities view the no-office set-up as more amenable too.
 InVision employs workers with health and accessibility considerations “who are able to unlock their talent and expertise because of the flexibility and inclusivity our remote environment provides.”